Louisiana Family Forum

-Louisiana Family Forum (LFF) is a social conservative non-profit advocacy group based in Baton Rouge, Louisiana.
+Louisiana Family Forum (LFF) is a social conservative non-profit group based in Baton Rouge, Louisiana.
 The organization supports Louisiana's covenant marriage law and opposes abortion and same-sex marriage.
 The group's stated mission is to "persuasively present biblical principles in the centers of influence on issues affecting the family through research, communication and networking."
 According to its website the group "maintains a close working relationship with Focus on the Family and Family Research Council" and is part of a network of individual state Family Policy Councils.
+In 2023, the Southern Poverty Law Center designated it as a hate group.

 History

 Louisiana Family Forum was founded in Baton Rouge in 1998 by a group of citizens, including retired City Court Judge Darrell White, former State Representative Tony Perkins, and LSU law professor Katherine Spaht.

 The organization is currently headed by Executive Director Gene Mills, while Judge White and former State Senator Dan Richey serve as consultants.
 Louisiana Family Forum is a 501(c)(3) tax-exempt non-profit organization.

 The Family Forum honors a Louisiana state legislator each year for the member's advocacy of moral principles and family values.